chrono232003/email_service/readme.txt

 and structuring html.
 The results page is pretty simple.
 It just shows a user if their email has been send or not or any form errors if front end validation was bypassed.
 Obviously in a real work scenario
 I would display the form again with the various errors for a user to correct.

 Another item I would have built on was the testing.
 I put in some tests around the classes, but there could always be more test cases to make the testing more robust.
+There are so many different variations with free text fields and these should be tested thoroughly.

 I was also thinking that it could have a setup cmd or exe file that checks the users system for all the prerequisites such as the python version and packages.
 This would allow for a one click full install.